Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Now, we can start to test other subcommands.

-Before running ``tss_ps``, we can use ``optimize_tss_ps`` to get the optimized parameters.
+Before running ``tss_ps``, we can use ``optimize_tss_ps`` to optimize the parameters.
-The optimization requires a gff file of the manual-detected TSSs.
+The optimization requires a small set of the manual-detected TSSs in GFF3 format.
-In our experience, we recommend you to detect at least 50 TSSs and check more than 200kb of genome.
+In our experience, we recommend you to detect at least 50 TSSs and check more than 200kb of the genome.

-For the test case, you can download the `manual TSS file <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ from our git repository.
+For this test case, you can download the `manual TSS file <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ from our git repository.

 ::

     $ wget -cP ANNOgesic/input/manual_TSSs/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/NC_009839_manual_TSS.gff

-Now, we have a manual TSS gff file which is stored in ``ANNOgesic/input/manual_TSSs``. we can try ``optimize_tss_ps`` right now (since we only check first 200kb, we set ``--genome_lengths`` as "NC_009839.1:200000" which means only first 200kb of NC_009839.1 is valid.).
+Now, we have a manual-detected TSS gff file which is stored in ``ANNOgesic/input/manual_TSSs``. we can try ``optimize_tss_ps`` right now (since we only check first 200kb, we set ``--genome_lengths`` as "NC_009839.1:200000" which means only first 200kb of NC_009839.1 is valid.).